Current ratio: What it is, formula, and how to use it

 Example of a current ratio calculation

-A small construction business wants to work out its current ratio, to see if it can cover upcoming loan repayments and material costs.
+A small construction business wants to calculate its current ratio to see if it can cover upcoming loan repayments and material costs.

 $250,000 ÷ $175,000 = 1.43

-The current ratio is above one, which means the business can cover upcoming liabilities.
-For every $1 of liabilities, the business has $1.43 available.
+A current ratio of 1.43 means the business can cover its upcoming liabilities.
+For every $1 owed, the business has $1.43 available.

 How to interpret your current ratio

-A current ratio of 1.0 or higher means your business can cover short-term debts and is generally financially healthy.
+- 1.0 or higher: your business can cover short-term debts and is generally in healthy financial shape

-A ratio consistently above 2.0 might indicate excess cash that could be invested in growth opportunities.
+- Above 2.0: you may have excess cash that could be invested in growth opportunities

-While you can learn a lot from analyzing your current ratio, it is only one view of your finances.
-Combine it with other profitability ratios and cash flow projections to assess and manage your finances.
+While the current ratio reveals a lot about your liquidity, it's only one view of your finances.
+Combine it with other profitability ratios and cash flow projections for a complete picture.

 Current ratio vs quick ratio and other liquidity ratios

-• quick ratio: uses only assets convertible to cash within 90 days (excludes inventory)
+- Quick ratio: uses only assets convertible to cash within 90 days, excluding inventory for a stricter view

-• cash ratio: uses only cash and cash equivalents (most conservative measure)
+- Cash ratio: uses only cash and cash equivalents, offering the most conservative liquidity measure

 What are the limitations of using the current ratio?

-• It is a snapshot in time, so use it alongside daily cash flow reports to understand payment timing.
+- Point-in-time snapshot: the ratio captures one moment, so use it alongside daily cash flow reports to understand payment timing throughout the month

-• It does not show when each liability is due, so review due dates across the year to see when you need cash on hand.
+- No liability timing: the ratio doesn't show when each debt is due, so review payment due dates across the year to see when you'll need cash on hand

 Monitor your finances in real-time with Xero

-Xero can take care of the complex calculations for you, so you get a clear picture of the cash available in your business.
+Xero handles the calculations for you, so you get a clear picture of the cash available in your business.
 You can see cash flow at a glance, track spending, and monitor key financial metrics over time.

 FAQs on current ratio